 And what if your heels hurt the whole time you're running with plantar fasciitis?
 That's a clear sign it's time to take a break from running.
 I'll bring you back into the office, and we'll come up with a plant that keeps you active but lets your body heal.

 I know it's tempting to skip this step.
 But I hope you don't.
 Because running with plantar fasciitis can damage your delicate foot and leg tissue.
-And increase your risk for more sever injuries.
+And increase your risk for more severe injuries.

 How to Keep Running with Plantar Fasciitis